 Months of entry

 This programme provides a framework through which the contemporary cultural sector can be understood and analysed, focusing on how cultural management affects the visual media.
 Areas covered may include film festival organisation, specialist film programming, film policy, film exhibition, marketing and audience development, and the role of private and public film agencies.
 Case studies draw on local, national and international examples.
-Talks by industry professionals accompany the academic programme and a flexible structure allows for student specialisation and choice.

 Information for international students

 Course contact details

 - +44 (0) 23 8059 8062